-Computing is a central part of the professional engineer's working life.
-While at Oxford, you will come across professional engineering software packages for Computer Aided Design, Computational Fluid Dynamics and many other applications.
+Computing is a central part of a professional engineer's working life.
+Throughout the course you will come across professional engineering software packages for Computer Aided Design, Computational Fluid Dynamics and many other applications.
 A common software packaged, used by many engineers in industry and academia, is MATLAB.
 At its most fundamental level, it is like a programmable scientific calculator, but with the file and memory resources of a computer at its disposal.
-The aspect that sets MATLAB apart from other software packages is it's ability to efficiently carry out computations on large vectors and matrices.
+The aspect that sets MATLAB apart from other software packages is its ability to efficiently carry out computations on large vectors and matrices.
+This is useful for swift mathematical analysis of physical systems that can be modelled using a system of equations represented as a matrix.

-Importantly MATLAB also contains its own programming language.
+MATLAB also contains its own programming language.
 This is important as there are many occasions when the software you need does not exist, so you will need to be able to program your own.
+Throughout your studies you will use MATLAB many times, for example to simulate rocket launches, analyse data from vibrating buildings and help you design a bridge.

 The next pages introduce MATLAB and basic concepts in programming.
-We do not expect any prior knowledge.
-If this is your first introduction to programming, read the information and try to grasp the content.
-If you already have experience of coding, let these exercises be a refresher for you, and an introduction to MATLAB specific syntax and functions.
+We do not expect any prior knowledge on this topic, but we do expect you to spend time outside of the computing laboratory practicing.
+Learning MATLAB is like learning a foreign language, practice often for success.
+MATLAB can be a great aide in checking answers on tutorial sheets.
+If you already have experience of coding, let these exercises be a refresher for you, and an introduction to MATLAB specific syntax and functions which you will need to learn.

 This introductory information ends with a short quiz you must attempt.
-While it is beneficial to have access to MATLAB to follow along with the content, it is not necessary.
-Please do not worry if you cannot access the software as described on the next page.
+We encourage you to access MATLAB to follow along with the content.
+However, if you do not have sufficient internet access, please do not worry.
+You can still complete the quiz without accessing the software.